 Several varieties of magic mushrooms contain the psilocybin derivative aeruginascin.
 This molecule was first found in magic mushrooms in 1989 by Gartz.1 Recently, the correct biosynthetic pathway for psilocybin synthesis was published which demonstrates sequential methylation of norbaeocystin to make baeocystin, psilocybin, and aeruginascin.2 The fungus adds one, two, and then three methyl groups, respectively, to synthesize the chemicals.

-According to Stamets, P. azurescens have high amounts of baeocystin.
-How does consuming baeocystin compare to consuming psilocybin?
+According to Stamets, P. azurescens have high amounts of baeocystin.3 How does consuming baeocystin compare to consuming psilocybin?
 No one knows.
-Arguably, the difference between these molecules (a single methyl group) could be important in much the same way that methamphetamine (crystal meth) produces a different effect from amphetamine (Adderall).
-(Amphetamine and methamphetamine differ by the presence/absence of a single methyl group).
+Arguably, the difference between these molecules (a single methyl group) could be significant in much the same way that methamphetamine (crystal meth) produces a different effect from amphetamine (Adderall).
+Amphetamine and methamphetamine differ by the presence or absence of a single methyl group, too.

 From a chemical standpoint, aeruginascin is very different from norbaeocystin, baeocystin, and psilocybin.
-Aeruginascin has a quaternary ammonium salt, which would be expected to dramatically influence the way it interacts with different receptors.
+Aeruginascin has a quaternary ammonium salt, which would be expected to dramatically influence the way it interacts with various receptors.4